 The shelving was built by John the Builder’s carpentry team and they made sure the frosted french doors we selected didn’t interfere with any of the storage or block the hallway flow (by choosing short double doors instead of one large door, and having them open into a recessed area before the pantry shelving begins, they don’t block anything that could be stored in the pantry or block the hallway flow from the mudroom).
 The glass prism flushmount light is from Shades of Light, and it’s also in the nearby hallway and mudroom.

 We chose not to “style” the pantry and instead took reader suggestions to turn the room into a collection space for donated canned goods.
 It was amazing how many Homearama attendees brought cans to benefit FeedMore (it’s our region’s hunger-relief charity organization).
 We loved seeing the shelves fill up!
+There’s an updated shot of them at the bottom of this post.

 *You can see our original post about the pantry here.